 11) Bridge Equipment: It is to be checked if maintenance of bridge equipment, including Christmas tree fittings, scanners, and lifting table batteries is adequately covered

 12) Evac sanitary system: On Car Ships, Evac sanitary system is often not covered.
-This system needs good attention along with a place on PMS.
+This system needs proper attention along with a place on PMS.

 14) Valve Bodies: Valve bodies and filter box bodies under laggings often get neglected and fail (either the body or the joint) at critical moments.